migueljpi/migueljpi/README.md

 <div align="left">
   Hi there!

   Welcome to my GitHub page!
-I just finished a Web Development bootcamp at Le Wagon, and I'm looking for my first job as a web developer. 😄
+I've completed the Web Development bootcamp at Le Wagon, and I'm looking for my first job as a web developer at the moment. 😄

   ---